-- 6.14 A sponsor wishing to add a site (specified in Table 1), exceptional arrangement (specified in Table 2) or a teaching partnership (specified in Table 3) to its Tier 4 licence must meet the following conditions before making an application to UKVI to do so: - There must be a contractual agreement to teach students in the manner specified, if more than one institution is involved. - There must be a sufficient level of planning permission for any site involved (whether this is under Table 1, 2 or 3), and the sponsor must be able to provide evidence (for example, a business plan) of how they intend to use the site. - The sponsor must notify its Educational Oversight body of its plans to begin teaching at a new site (whether this is under Table 1, 2 or 3) and take any steps required by the body to maintain its Educational Oversight.
-The sponsor must ensure that any teaching partner, exceptional arrangement or site it wishes to add to its Tier 4 licence meets the Educational Oversight requirements set out in this guidance. - The sponsor must have systems in place to ensure it can meet its sponsorship duties in respect of students it would like to teach at the site, at the exceptional arrangement or under the teaching partnership. - 6.15 This is in addition to the specific conditions set out in the relevant Table (Table 1, 2 or 3 in this section).
+- 6.15 A sponsor wishing to add a site (specified in Table 1), exceptional arrangement (specified in Table 2) or a teaching partnership (specified in Table 3) to its Tier 4 licence must meet the following conditions before making an application to UKVI to do so: - There must be a contractual agreement to teach students in the manner specified, if more than one institution is involved.
+The agreement must include: the course(s) being delivered, the location of delivery, the qualification awarded upon completion, the education provider delivering the teaching, and the length of the agreement.
+UKVI may also require further information about the agreement as necessary. - There must be a sufficient level of planning permission for any site involved (whether this is under Table 1, 2 or 3), and the sponsor must be able to provide evidence (for example, a business plan) of how they intend to use the site. - The sponsor must notify its Educational Oversight body of its plans to begin teaching at a new site (whether this is under Table 1, 2 or 3), take any steps required by the body to maintain its Educational Oversight and provide evidence of this if required by UKVI.
+The sponsor must ensure that any teaching partner, exceptional arrangement or site it wishes to add to its Tier 4 licence meets the Educational Oversight requirements set out in this guidance. - The sponsor must have systems in place to ensure it can meet its sponsorship duties in respect of students it would like to teach at the site, at the exceptional arrangement or under the teaching partnership. - 6.16 This is in addition to the specific conditions set out in the relevant Table (Table 1, 2 or 3 in this section).